 - 1. The 2021 Legislative Assembly enacted Oregon Laws 2021, chapter 643, initially introduced as Senate Bill 48 (2021) by the Oregon Criminal Justice Commission, to reduce reliance on security release and provide statewide guidance for local pretrial release orders. - 2.
-Section 2 of Oregon Laws 2021, chapter 643, now codified as ORS 135.233, requires the following: - a.
+ORS 135.233, which codified Section 2 of Senate Bill 48, requires the following: - a.
 The Presiding Judge of a judicial district shall enter a standing pretrial release order, specifying to the sheriff of the county, or to the entity supervising the local correctional facility responsible for pretrial incarceration within the judicial district, both the persons who are, and the offenses that are: - (1) Subject to release on recognizance; - (2) Subject to release with special conditions as specified in the order; and - (3) Not eligible for release until arraignment. - b.
 The Chief Justice, with input from a Chief Justice-appointed criminal justice advisory committee, shall establish release guidelines for Presiding Judge standing pretrial release orders described in subparagraph 2.a. of these findings, to: - (1) Provide a consistent release decision-making structure across the state; - (2) Reduce reliance on the use of security; - (3) Include provisions for victim notification and input; and - (4) Balance the rights of the defendant and presumption of pretrial release against community and victim safety, and the risk of failure to appear. - 3.
-The Oregon Judicial Department (OJD) Criminal Justice Advisory Committee (CJAC) has recommended to the Chief Justice pretrial release guidelines to govern Presiding Judge standing pretrial release orders.
+In 2021, the Chief Justice's Criminal Justice Advisory Committee (CJAC) made recommendations to the Chief Justice for the initial version of the pretrial release guidelines to govern Presiding Judge standing pretrial release orders.
 The CJAC recommendations were developed by the CJAC's Pretrial Subcommittee, which included representatives from courts, district attorneys and defense attorneys, appellate attorneys, community-based service providers and legal service providers for crime victims, law enforcement, community corrections, state and local government, and the Oregon State Bar.
+Following adoption of the pretrial release guidelines in